arewm/presentations/2025-04-16-nc-pace/let-devs-be-devs.md

 Background: this is the journey that we have been making at Red Hat, we extensively use open source software

 These are some of the key metrics that I see for developers.
-This isn’t always the case though, especially when open source software is being consumed in more closed environments.
+This isn't always the case though, especially when open source software is being consumed in more closed environments.
 I want to share some lessons which are grounded in some of my experiences.
 -->

 ---